Planck 2013 results. I. Overview of products and scientific results: Critical steps towards production of the maps

 \subsection{Overview and philosophy}

 Realization of the potential for scientific discovery provided by \Planck's combination of sensitivity, angular resolution, and frequency coverage places great demands on methods of analysis, control of systematics, and the ability to demonstrate correctness of results.
-Multiple levels and techniques of methods, comparisons, tests, redundancies, and cross-checks are necessary beyond what has been required in previous experiments.
+Multiple techniques and methods, comparisons, tests, redundancies, and cross-checks are necessary beyond what has been required in previous experiments.
 Among the most important are:

-\result{Redundancy in observations}As described in Sect.\ref{sec:ScanStrat}, the scanning strategy provides two important levels of redundancy.
-First, multiple passes over the same sky are made by each detector at each position of the spin axis.
-(These are called ``rings.'')
-Differences of the data between halves of one ring (whether first and second half or interleaved halves) provide direct evidence of the actual noise of a given detector.
-This is possible because the sky signal subtracts out to high accuracy.
-Second, null tests on six-month surveys and on one-year intervals reveal important characteristics of the data.
+\result{Redundancy}Multiple detectors at each frequency provide the first level of redundancy, which allows many null tests.
+As described in Sect.\ref{sec:ScanStrat}, the scanning strategy provides two more important levels of redundancy.
+First, multiple passes over the same sky are made by each detector at each position of the spin axis (``rings'').
+Differences of the data between halves of one ring (whether first and second half or interleaved data points) provide a good measure of the actual noise of a given detector, because the sky signal subtracts out to high accuracy.
+(Maps of ``half-ring'' data are referred to as ``half-ring maps''.)
+Second, null tests on Surveys and on one-year intervals reveal important characteristics of the data.

-\result{Multiplicity of methods}Multiple, independent, methods have been developed for all important steps in the processing and analysis of the data.
-Comparison of results of independent methods provides a powerful test for bugs, insight into the effects of different techniques.
-Component separation provides a good example (Sect.~\ref{sec:CMBmapNG}; \citealt{planck2013-p06}).
+\result{Comparison of LFI and HFI}The two instruments and the systematics that affect them are fundamentally different, but they scan the same sky in the same way.
+Especially at frequencies near the diffuse foreground minimum, where the CMB signal dominates over much of the sky, comparison of results from the two provides one of the most powerful demonstrations of data quality and correctness ever available in a single CMB experiment.

-\result{Comparison of LFI and HFI}The two instruments are different and the systematics that affect them are different, but they scan the same sky in the same way.
-Especially at frequencies near the foreground minimum, where the CMB signal dominates over much of the sky, comparison of results from the two provides one of the most powerful demonstrations of data quality ever available in a CMB experiment.
+\result{Multiplicity of methods}Multiple, independent methods have been developed for all important steps in the processing and analysis of the data.
+Comparison of results from independent methods provides both a powerful test for bugs and essential insight into the effects of different techniques.
+Diffuse component separation provides a good example (Sect.~\ref{subsec:CMBmapNG}; \citealt{planck2013-p06}).